KateMajzel/myResumeApp/README.md

 my Resume app
-An application in the spirit of the MVC pattern, connected to database SQL.
+An application in the spirit of the MVC pattern, connected to SQL database.
 Allows you to create, read, update, and delete fields.
 It's similar to a CV generator.
+More: javadeveloper.com.pl

 Used tech stack:
 Spring Boot